sheenu-github11/sheenu-github11/README.md

 🔹 **Data & Security** – Skilled in **SQL/NoSQL databases, data analytics, and cybersecurity**, with experience in tools like **MongoDB, MySQL, and Power BI**.
 🔹 **Machine Learning & AI** – Passionate about **LLM fine-tuning, NLP, and RAG-based retrieval systems** to enhance intelligent automation.

-I'm an **Open Source enthusiast** who believes in collaboration and transparency to drive innovation.
-I thrive on solving complex engineering challenges and enjoy working on projects that impact real-world applications.

-Outside of tech, I have an undefeated record against Ikea furniture—no manual needed.
-If debugging were this easy, life would be perfect.**hehe** ;)
+Outside of tech, I have a record against Ikea furniture—no manual needed.
+If debugging were this easy, life would be perfect. **hehe** ;)